Disappearance of Marilyn Bergeron: Investigation

 When Marilyn failed to return home by that evening, her family reported her missing to the Quebec City police, who were soon able to track her banking records to the ATM and the coffee shop.
 They also began their own efforts to locate her, searching the city themselves, and printing up and distributing flyers with a picture and other information about Marilyn, including a distinctive Pegasus tattoo on her upper right breast visible when she wore low-cut tops.
 A CAD$10,000 reward was offered.
 Their efforts also included putting information online; local media also covered the case extensively.

 The police would not, at first, let Marilyn's parents see the ATM security video; they considered it too upsetting to show them.
 When they did see it, Andrée agreed that her daughter looked "helpless".
 Poirier, in an episode of his Historia series Poirier Enquête devoted to the case, visited the same ATM and believes that Marilyn may have been looking back at a car parked on the street outside, which she could easily have seen from that angle.
 While it is possible that she could have walked the entire 25 km, the shortest route between her house and the Café Dépôt, her family believes it is most likely that she was driven by someone, or hitched a ride.
 When police released the ATM video on the anniversary of Marilyn's disappearance a year later, they asked if anyone who might have driven her that day could remember it and come forward.

 After the initial searches, no new information came to light for almost two years.
 In January 2010 Poirier was contacted by a man who claimed to have seen Marilyn in Hawkesbury, Ontario, a predominantly Francophone community just over the Ottawa River from Quebec.
 He claimed to have seen her regularly over the year before he had called; he believed she had settled there, with a younger man, and moved around town several times.
 Regular customers at a downtown restaurant also said they had seen her there, with a man, after being shown her photo.

 Several times during the 2010s, the family made formal requests to the provincial Ministry of Public Security (MPS) to have the case formally transferred to the jurisdiction of either the Sûreté du Québec (SQ) or the Montreal police.
 The former had province-wide jurisdiction and a reputation as Quebec's most capable law enforcement agency; the latter could investigate in Montreal, where they had come to believe Marilyn's friends and acquaintances from her life there might know more that might be helpful in resolving the case.
-While they did say the Quebec police had "done their best", the Bergerons were also frustrated that the Quebec police continued to investigate the case strictly as a disappearance, possibly a suicide, without considering the possibility of criminal involvement.
+While they did say the Quebec City police had "done their best", the Bergerons were also frustrated that the Quebec City police continued to investigate the case strictly as a disappearance, possibly a suicide, without considering the possibility of criminal involvement.